nerdguru/go-sls-crudl/Readme.md

 This project riffs off of the [Dynamo DB Golang samples](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/go/example_code/dynamodb) and the [Serverless Framework Go example](https://serverless.com/blog/framework-example-golang-lambda-support/) to create an example of how to build a simple API Gateway -> Lambda -> DynamoDB set of methods.

 ## Code Organization
-Note that, instead of using the `create_table.go` to set up the initial table, the resource building mechanism that Serverless provides is used.
+Note that, instead of using the `create_table.go` to set up the initial table like the AWS code example does, the resource building mechanism that Serverless provides is used.
 Individual code is organized as follows:

 * functions/post.do - POST method for creating a new item
 * functions/get.do - GET method for reading a specific item